Overview of the Three Turnings

 1. The Truth of Suffering

-Suffering’ refers to the three types of suffering in saṃsāra as a whole: blatant suffering, the suffering of change and the all-pervasive suffering of conditioning.
-‘Impermanence’ includes the coarse impermanence of the birth and death of beings, the formation and destruction of the universe, the changes of the seasons and so on, as well as subtle impermanence, which is the fact that all conditioned things are constantly changing, moment by moment, and never remain static.
-‘Emptiness’ indicates that wherever we search inside or outside the five aggregates, there is nothing that we might call ‘I’ or ‘self’, just as a house is said to be ‘empty’ when there are no people inside.
-‘Selflessness’ indicates that the five aggregates lack the characteristics of the self, i.e., permanence, singularity and independence.
-This is similar to saying that the house is not a person because it lacks all the characteristics of a human being.
+How is this to be understood?
+There are four characteristics of suffering and saṃsāra: (1) suffering, (2) impermanence, (3) emptiness and (4) selflessness.
+Suffering refers to the three types of suffering in saṃsāra: blatant suffering, the suffering of change and the all-pervasive suffering of conditioning.
+Impermanence includes the coarse impermanence that is evident in the birth and death of beings, the formation and destruction of the universe, the changes of the seasons and the like, as well as subtle impermanence, which is the fact that all conditioned things are constantly changing, from one moment to the next, and never remain static.
+Emptiness indicates that wherever we search, inside or outside the five aggregates, there is nothing we might call ‘I’ or ‘self’, just as a house is said to be ‘empty’ when there is no one inside.
+Selflessness indicates that the five aggregates lack the characteristics of the self, that is, permanence, singularity and independence.
+This is like saying that a house is not a person, because it lacks all the characteristics of a human being.

 2. The Truth of Origin

 Once we have understood the truth of suffering and no longer feel any desire for it, we need to understand its cause, the reality of the origin, so that we can abandon it.
-For instance, when we know that physical pain is distressing and undesirable, we will see the need to abandon its causes, which are sickness and harmful influences.
+For instance, when we know that physical pain is distressing and undesirable, we see the need to abandon its causes, which are sickness and harmful influences.

 The truth of the origin consists of two aspects: karma and mental afflictions.
-‘Karma’ here refers to the ten non-virtues, tainted virtuous acts not embraced by skilful means and mere śamatha which is not combined with vipaśyanā.
-Mental afflictions are the causes which motivate these types of action – the three main poisons of the mind and all the primary and secondary afflictions they give rise to.
-The root or ‘seed’ of all mental afflictions is clinging to a self.
-This is what we call ‘clinging to the self of the individual’ or ‘innate self-clinging’ and is the ignorance that is the first of the twelve links of dependent origination.
-Therefore, this self-clinging and all the karmic actions and afflictions which it produces are what we call ‘origin’, and we must understand how they are the causes for every kind of suffering.
+Karma here refers to the ten non-virtues, tainted virtuous acts not embraced by skilful means and mere śamatha (calm abiding or tranquility) that is not combined with vipaśyanā (clear, penetrative insight).
+Mental afflictions are the causes that motivate these types of action – the three main poisons of the mind together with all the primary and secondary afflictions they give rise to.
+The root or seed of all mental afflictions is clinging to a self.
+This is what we call clinging to the self of the individual or innate self-clinging and is the ignorance that is the first of the twelve links of dependent origination.
+Therefore, this self-clinging and all the karmic actions and afflictions that it produces are what we call origin, and we must understand how they are the causes for every kind of suffering.

-Origin has four characteristics: (i) cause, (ii) origin, (iii) intense arising and (iv) condition.
+Origin has four characteristics: (1) cause, (2) origin, (3) intense arising and (4) condition.

 3. The Truth of Cessation

-Peace’ indicates that all the karma and mental afflictions, as well as suffering and the defiled conditioned phenomena that were present before have all been thoroughly pacified.
-‘Cessation’ means that all the seeds which have been abandoned through applying the antidotes will never return.
-‘Perfection’ indicates that this state is faultless, excellent and endowed with qualities.
-‘True deliverance’ indicates that when we have realized cessation once, it is impossible for us to return to saṃsāra ever again.
-‘Cessation’, ‘liberation’, ‘total freedom’ and ‘nirvāṇa’ are all synonymous.
+By abandoning the origin, we can be free from the sufferings of saṃsāra and realize the reality of cessation, which is nirvāṇa.
+We therefore need to develop the wish to realize true cessation.
+True cessation is unconditioned absolute space, free from the five aggregates, in which the seed of origin has been abandoned.
+It has four characteristics: (1) peace, (2) cessation, (3) perfection and (4) true deliverance.
+Peace indicates that all the karma and mental afflictions, as well as suffering and the defiled conditioned phenomena that were present previously have all been thoroughly pacified.
+Cessation means that all the seeds, which have been abandoned through applying the antidotes, will never return.
+Perfection indicates that this state is faultless, excellent and endowed with qualities.
+True deliverance means that once we have realized cessation, it is impossible for us to return to saṃsāra ever again.
+Cessation, liberation, total freedom and nirvāṇa are all synonymous.

 4. The Truth of the Path

-It is a ‘path’ since it takes us from the state of an ordinary being to awakening and liberation.
-It is ‘appropriate’ in the sense that it is appropriate and suitable as an antidote to origination, karma and the afflictions.
-It is ‘effective’ because it infallibly brings our minds to accomplishment on the genuine approach.
-The path is ‘truly delivering’ because if we practise it, there is no doubt that we will be led out of, or ‘emerge definitively’ from, the quagmire of saṃsāra.
+The true path is that which is practised by an individual who knows the faults of saṃsāra’s true suffering and the advantages of liberation’s true cessation, and who wants to leave saṃsāra behind and to reach nirvāṇa.
+The true path consists of the wisdom of not conceiving of the self of the individual, accompanied by faith, diligence, mindfulness, concentration, intelligence and so on.
+It has four characteristics.
+It is: (1) a path, (2) appropriate, (3) effective and (4) truly delivering.
+It is a path since it takes us from the state of an ordinary being to awakening and liberation.
+It is appropriate in the sense that it is appropriate and suitable as an antidote to origination, karma and the afflictions.
+It is effective because it infallibly brings our minds to accomplishment on the genuine path.
+The path is truly delivering because if we practise it, there is no doubt that we will be led out of, or ‘emerge definitively’ from, the quagmire of saṃsāra.

 Let us relate this to the instructions on the preliminary practices:

-• The teachings on death and impermanence and the sufferings of saṃsāra are instructions for understanding the truth of suffering.
+- The teachings on death and impermanence and the sufferings of saṃsāra are instructions for understanding the truth of suffering.

-• The teaching on the cause and effect of actions is the instruction on abandoning the true origin [of suffering].
+- The teaching on the cause and effect of actions is the instruction on abandoning the true origin of suffering.

-• The teaching on the benefits of liberation is the instruction on attaining true cessation.
+- The teaching on the benefits of liberation is the instruction on attaining true cessation.

 The Second Turning of the Wheel of Dharma

-Then, in the intermediate set of teachings, all phenomena are explained in terms of the three gateways to liberation: emptiness, absence of characteristics and wishlessness.
-The wheel of Dharma on the absence of characteristics was turned for the benefit of disciples who have the potential to follow the mahāyāna.
-Self-clinging or the view of self, which is mentioned in the context of the truth of origination as the root of saṃsāric existence, is here separated into two, i.e., clinging to the self of the individual and clinging to a ‘self’ or identity in phenomena.
-It is the clinging to a ‘self’ in phenomena which is taught to be the root of saṃsāric existence.
-In order to teach its antidote, the selflessness of phenomena, in a complete way, in the context of the true path, the profound theme of emptiness is set out in extremely elaborate detail.
-By taking this to heart through practice, all our cognitive obscurations are abandoned, so that we realize omniscient wisdom and work for the benefit of beings for as long as space exists.
-Since we need to train in the boundless activity of the bodhisattvas once we have meditated on emptiness endowed with the supreme of all aspects, all the aspects of the practice of skilful means, such as arousing the supreme mind of bodhicitta, accomplishing infinite gateways to samādhi meditation, the six perfections, four immeasurables, four means of attraction and so on, are also taught in vast detail.
+In the intermediate set of teachings, all phenomena are explained in terms of the three gateways to liberation: emptiness, absence of characteristics and wishlessness.
+The Buddha turned wheel of Dharma on the absence of characteristics for the benefit of disciples who have the potential to follow the Mahāyāna.
+Self-clinging or the view of self, which is mentioned in the context of the truth of origination as the root of saṃsāric existence, is here divided in two: clinging to the self of the individual, and clinging to a ‘self’ or identity in phenomena.
+It is the clinging to a self in phenomena that is taught to be the root of saṃsāric existence.
+To teach its antidote, the selflessness of phenomena, in a complete way, in the context of the true path, the profound theme of emptiness is set out in extremely elaborate detail.
+By taking this to heart through practice, we can overcome all our cognitive obscurations and thereby realize omniscient wisdom and work for the benefit of beings for as long as space exists.
+Since we need to train in the boundless activity of the bodhisattvas once we have meditated on emptiness endowed with the supreme of all aspects, all the aspects of the practice of skilful means, such as arousing the supreme mind of bodhicitta, accomplishing infinite gateways to samādhi meditation, the six perfections, four immeasurables, and four means of attraction, are also taught in vast detail.
 In this way, we are taught to practise without dissociating skilful means from wisdom.

 The Third Turning of the Wheel of Dharma